guildai/guildai/guild/tests/uat/alt-run-dir.md

 Let's run a `hello` operation using a specific run directory.

     >>> run("guild run hello:default --run-dir hello-default -y")
-    Run directory is 'hello-default' (results will not be visible to Guild) Hello Guild!
+    Run directory is '/.../hello-default' (results will not be visible to Guild) Hello Guild!
     <exit 0>